 Root Canal Treatment

-Know more about Root Canal Treatment
+Know more about the Root Canal Treatment procedure

 This would follow up with an access opening into the root canal space of the tooth by using rotary burs.
-After there is an access to the root canals, there would be cleaning and shaping of the canals using small files.
+After there is access to the root canals, there would be cleaning and shaping of the canals using small files.
 Copious irrigation with a disinfecting solution would be done concurrently.
-After the canals were adequately cleaned and shaped, the canals are filled up with a filling material that is usually gutta percha (a rubbery material) and biocompatible cement.
+After the canals were adequately cleaned and shaped, the canals are filled up with a filling material that is usually gutta-percha (a rubbery material) and biocompatible cement.

 The tooth will then need a final restoration.
 It serves as a final seal over the tooth to prevent root canals from infection/reinfection.
-For posterior teeth, a full coverage restoration such as a crown will be required to prevent the tooth from fracturing.
+For posterior teeth, a full-coverage restoration such as a crown will be required to prevent the tooth from fracturing.